Natural vs. Synthetic Rubber vs Plastics: Top Differences and Why You Should Go Natural

 • Flexible at low temperatures

-Choosing Between Natural Rubber and Synthetic Rubber…or a Unique Middle Ground
+Choosing Between Natural Rubber and Synthetic Rubber or Plastic

-At the end of the day, which is better - natural rubber or synthetic rubber?
-From an ethical standpoint, using natural rubber will have a less detrimental effect on the planet and on humankind.
-But there’s a third option too.
+At the end of the day, which is better - natural rubber or synthetic rubber or plastic will depend on many decision points and the product.
+From an ethical standpoint, if there is an equivalent plant-based, natural rubber product that replaces a petroleum-based, synthetic or plastic product, it should be considered and used, as it will have a less detrimental effect on the planet and on humankind.

 Back to all articles